yifeiyin/BACKPACK/LaTeX/install.md

 `brew install ghostscript`
 -->

-Use LaTeXTools to "Check System" to check
+Use LaTeXTools "Check System" to check
 (Sublime Text menu > Preferences > Package Settings > LaTeXTools > Check System)

 To change Math equation inline preview settings, also see [here](https://latextools.readthedocs.io/en/latest/settings/#preview-settings).
+You can change its size, color, for *all equations* or *no equations* or *only standalone equations*.

 ## Other Color Themes, Tools

 LaTeX highlighting: Package Install: Writing Color Scheme Light

-Package Install: DistractionFreeWindow, MaxPane, **Dictionaries**
+Package Install: DistractionFreeWindow, MaxPane, Dictionaries(?)